 Affiliate marketing programs are common among online businesses.
 Still, many need to be aware of the sheer number of websites marketing their products to earn a commission on each sale.

-Implementing an affiliate program or brand ambassador program can be an effective way to motivate third-party bloggers and influencers to promote your brand.
+Implementing an affiliate program or brand ambassador program can be an effective way to motivate third-party bloggers and influencers to promote your brand by grey hat link building.
 Doing so can expand your reach and increase your sales while building strong relationships with influencers in your industry.